meinalisaa/math-symbol-detection/README.md

 # math-symbol-detection
-Application to perform object detection using Faster R-CNN ResNet50 model trained with TensorFlow Object Detection API.
-This web-based application do inference from Saved Model, can be open in the browser.
-Object detected is the prediction symbols with their bounding box.
+This web-based application utilizes the Faster R-CNN ResNet50 model trained with TensorFlow Object Detection API to perform object detection.
+It operates by performing inference from a Saved Model and can be accessed directly through a web browser.
+The application identifies objects in images and provides predictions of symbols along with their corresponding bounding boxes.